 Dan received a B.A in Linguistics in 1983 and a Ph.D. in Computer Science in 1992 from the University of California at Berkeley, was a postdoc 1992-1995 at the International Computer Science Institute, and was on the faculty of the University of Colorado, Boulder until moving to Stanford in 2003.

-Here's Dan with Ivan Sag (left picture) and Peter Sells (right picture) in Stanford's linguistics department band, Dead Tongues
+Here's Dan with the late Ivan Sag (left picture) and Peter Sells (right picture) in Stanford's linguistics department band, Dead Tongues

 And here's a picture with Ma Ying-jeou, the President of Taiwan, at the COLING-02 conference in Taipei, Taiwan.